-Mapping the Irish Sea is only one part of a much larger goal to map the entire ocean floor.
-The Galway Statement on Atlantic Ocean Cooperation, signed in 2013 by the European Union, Canada, and the United States, aims to better understand the North Atlantic Ocean, promote sustainable management of its resources, and advance citizens’ understanding of the Atlantic through ocean literacy.
+Mapping the Irish Sea is only one part of a much larger goal to chart the entire ocean floor.
+The Galway Statement on Atlantic Ocean Cooperation, signed in 2013 by the European Union, Canada, and the United States, aims to better understand the North Atlantic Ocean, promote sustainable management of its resources and advance citizens’ understanding of the region through ocean literacy.

-One focus of the Galway Statement has been a collaborative seafloor mapping effort, which has resulted in a multinational working group made up of American, European, and Canadian ocean mapping and bathymetry data experts.
+One focus of the Galway Statement has been a collaborative seafloor mapping effort, which has resulted in a multinational working group made up of American, European, and Canadian ocean charting and bathymetry data experts.

 Twenty-one of these surveys have been onboard Ireland's national research vessel, the RV Celtic Explorer.
 These surveys have revealed previously uncharted features on the Atlantic seabed including mountains and ridges taller than Carrauntoohil, Ireland's highest mountain.
 They’ve also discovered additional features such as iceberg scarred seabed from the last glaciation that ended approximately 11,000 years ago, ancient glacial moraine features, and buried sediment channels.